-"We have had so many people over the years who don't understand what goes into a credit score," says Dave Jones, president of the Association of Independent Consumer Credit Counseling Agencies.
+"We have had so many people over the years who don't understand what goes into a credit score," says Dave Jones, retired president of the Association of Independent Consumer Credit Counseling Agencies.
 "They just live with the old wives' tales."

-Consumers understand that the credit utilization ratio -- the total amount of revolving credit someone uses in a month, compared to the amount of available credit they have -- is a major factor in calculating a score.
+Consumers understand that the credit utilization ratio -- the total amount of revolving credit someone uses in a month, compared with the amount of available credit they have -- is a major factor in calculating a score.

-But did you know that it's often calculated from the total on the statement date, not the due date?
+But did you know that it's calculated from the total on the statement date, not the due date?
 So even if you pay balances in full every month, a card issuer may report a balance.
 And that can hurt your credit score.

 Here are five ways you can use that bit of knowledge, along with some other expert know-how, to boost your credit rating.